2004–05 NHL lockout: Effects of the lockout

 A Canadian public opinion poll conducted by Ipsos-Reid near the start of the lockout found that 52 percent of those polled blamed NHL players for the lockout, whereas 21 percent blamed the owners of NHL teams.
-Also hurting the NHLPA was the fact that its players had very visibly high salaries, which removed much sympathy from lower-to-middle class fans, with the NHLPA's cause being further harmed by Jeremy Roenick and several NHLPA executives making controversial statements that showed their disdain for owners and fans alike.
+Also hurting the NHLPA was that its players had very visibly high salaries, which removed much sympathy from lower-to-middle class fans, with the NHLPA's cause being further harmed by Jeremy Roenick and several NHLPA executives making controversial statements that showed their disdain for owners and fans alike.

 During the lockout, a movement arose to free the Stanley Cup from the NHL.
 By the original deed of Lord Stanley, the cup was a challenge cup open to the best amateur hockey team in Canada.
 Only since 1926 has it been exclusively competed for by NHL teams, and with the 2004–05 NHL season being cancelled, the group felt that the NHL had forfeited its right to award the Cup for the year.
 On February 7, 2006, a settlement was reached in which the trophy could be awarded to non-NHL teams should the league not operate for a season, although the NHL by that point was playing again.

 Resolution

-The loss of the 2004–05 season meant that for the first time since 1919 there were no results on which to base the order of the 2005 NHL entry draft.
-The league settled on a lottery system in which all teams had a weighted chance at the first pick, expected to be Sidney Crosby.
+The loss of the 2004–05 season meant that, for the first time since the introduction of the NHL entry draft in 1963, there were no results on which to base the draft order.
+For the 2005 draft, the league settled on a lottery system in which all teams had a weighted chance at the first pick, expected to be Sidney Crosby.
 The lottery was tilted so teams with fewer playoff appearances over the last three seasons and fewer number one overall picks over the last four seasons had a better chance of landing higher picks.
 The complete order was determined by the lottery, and the draft was conducted in a "snake" style, meaning in even rounds, the draft order was reversed.
 This system was an attempt to compromise between those who felt all teams should have had an equal chance at the first pick and those who felt only the weaker teams should have been in the running.

 To ease the transition to the salary cap, teams were allowed one week to buy out players at two-thirds the cost of their remaining contract, which would not count against the salary cap.
 Bought out players could not re-sign with the same team.